jessintheory/jessintheory.github.io/content/authors/admin/_index.md

 name_pronunciation: ''

 # Full name (for SEO)
-first_name: Alex
+first_name: Jessica
-last_name: Johnson
+last_name: A

 # Pronouns (optional)
-pronouns: he/him
+pronouns: she/her

 # Status emoji
 status:
-  icon: 🚀
+  icon: ✨

 # Is this the primary user of the site?
 superuser: true